lokeshchoudharyprogrammer/tech/README.md

 # TECH
-# Working on the project day-5
+# Working on the portfolio day-5